 Wireless printing center

-Security Information and Firewalls
+Security information and firewalls

 Security Software installed on your computer is designed to protect your computer against threats that can come from outside your network.
 A security software suite can contain different types of software such as anti-virus, anti-spyware, firewall and child protection applications.
 Firewalls are intended to block threats from outside your network, but can sometimes block communication between devices on your network and can cause problems when using network printers.
 In addition to your security software's firewall, your operating system also has a firewall for the same purpose.

-Common firewalls issues
+Common firewall issues